architkwatra/FTP/README-Archit.md

-## iSnap feature extension
+## iSnap Examples Documentation
-For the iSnap project (frontend of the whole project), the following files are created:
+For the behavior examples in iSnap project, there are 2 major JS files - renderGifs.js and behavior.js - and one css file.
+Some of the functionality is added to proactive-example-display.js file as well.
+Below is the description and some relevant details for the files:

-  - **isnap/hints/example-display.js**
+  - **isnap/behavior/renderGifs.js**

     -- *ExampleDisplay* is created for the display of example fetched from server based on the current code.
 The proccess of generating example based on the current code is implemented in the backend.
 A button labelled "Show Examples" is added to the navigation bar.
 When clicked, a POST xhr request will be sent to the server asking for the example.